stuyspec/stuyspec-api/README.md

 ```
 4. If you intend to use this API while working with client-app or cli-uploader, follow the setup instructions in the `AWS` section below.
 Then create, migrate, and seed the database with media.
 ```
-$ rails db:create db:migrate db:seed media=true
+$ rails db:create db:migrate db:seed articles=true media=true
 ```
-5. If you did not follow instruction 4, create, migrate, and seed the database.
+5. If you did not use instruction 4, create, migrate, and seed the database.
 ```
 $ rails db:create db:migrate db:seed
 ```